 - inf_crit

 Character value.
-The information criterion used for variable selection
+Information criterion used for model selection among the

-Integer vector.
+Integer value.
 The nth-differences of the response variable.
+If

 Integer value.
 The number of internal states of the reservoir.
 If

-n_states = NULL, the reservoir size is determined bytau*n_total, wheren_totalis the time series length.- n_models
+n_states = NULL, the reservoir size is determined bymin(floor(n_total * tau), 200), wheren_totalis the time series length.- n_models

 Integer value.
 The maximum number of (random) models to train for model selection.
 If